-The first step in due diligence should be to decide if an employee screening or job fit selection test is the best choice.
+The first step in due diligence should be to decide if a pre-employment screening assessment or a job fit assessment is the best choice.
 You might ask “what’s the difference” because the terms screening, selection, pre-employment test, and employee assessment are often used interchangeably.

 An analogy I found helpful is this: